cloudflare/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 `CF-Access-Client-Secret: <Client Secret>`

-If the service token is valid, Access generates a JWT scoped to the application.
+If the service token is valid, Access generates a JWT scoped to the application in the form of a cookie.
 All subsequent requests with that JWT will succeed until the expiration of that JWT.
 The JWT `CF_Authorization` should be set as a cookie on any subsequent requests.

 Example: